crest-cassia/xsub/README.md

       - "running" means the job is running.
       - "finished" means the job is finished or the job is not found.
     - "log_paths" fileds has an array of paths to scheduler log files.
-- when job_id is not given, the output format is arbitrary.
+- when job_id is not given, the output format is not defined.
     - it usually prints the output of `qsub` command.

 - **example**